-Leaders are essential to corporate survival in the digitized world, and “new-collar” workers will be the norm in just a few years.
-For L&D, one of the greatest implications of these changes lies in the need to enable leaders across the enterprise to drive a continuous and engaging learning culture, especially for large, global organizations.
-So, how can L&D enable its company’s leaders to drive this culture of continuous learning and employee performance?
-How do new technologies and platforms play a key role in this process?
+Leaders are essential to corporate survival in the digitized world and “new-collar” workers will be the norm in just a few years.
+What are the implications of this for L&D?
+One of the greatest implications lies in the need to enable leaders across enterprise to drive a continuous and engaging learning culture, especially for large, global organizations.
+So how can L&D enable their company’s leaders to drive this culture of continuous learning and employee performance?
+How do new technologies and platforms play a key role in this?
 How can your company’s learning function become truly agile without compromising on the science of learning and the learner experience?

 Join us for this TICE Virtual Conference session.
 Your host, Jacqueline Bhavaraju, will share some insights and lessons learned on IBM’s Global Business Services’ journey towards creating a flexible learning ecosystem that supports leadership development, and the implications on L&D.

 This interactive session will provide insights on:

 - Strategic viewpoints for creating a flexible learning ecosystem